Eurydia/practice-c-sharp/README.md

 # practice-c-sharp

-A repository for C# practices
+A collection of C# exercises.